 Interior Design for Colour Blindness

-Interior blindness is more common across the population than most people realise, and thoughtful design can make a big difference to those affected.
+Colour blindness is more common across the population than most people realise, and thoughtful design can make a big difference to those affected.
 It is estimated that approximately 8% of the world’s male population are impacted.
 Laura’s interior design for colour blindness offers a refined, thoughtful approach to creating spaces that are both beautiful and accessible.
 With a deep understanding of how colour is perceived differently, this bespoke experience ensures your home feels harmonious, balanced, and effortlessly stylish.
 It goes beyond specifying paint colours to selecting materials and finishes, crafting contrast and clarity, with every detail considered with care.

 What is Colour Blindness?